 The Actron Scanner CP9125 appears to struggle when measured against other scanners in its class.
-Its relatively huge weight and inability to show error meanings are big drawbacks.
 A big advantage, however, is its ability to scan a huge variety of vehicles.

 This scanner is ideal for backyard mechanics who are quite familiar with common errors.
 People dealing with cars of varying battery sizes will also love its versatility.Check Price at Amazon